Assurity Life Insurance Company

-Assurity Life Insurance Company (Assurity) is a mutual insurance organization based in Lincoln, Nebraska.
+Assurity Life Insurance Company (Assurity) is an American mutual insurance organization based in Lincoln, Nebraska.
 Assurity employs approximately 400 associates and is licensed to conduct business in all U.S. states and the District of Columbia, except New York.
 The Assurity Life Insurance Company of New York conducts business within the state of New York.

-In December 2015, Assurity became a Certified B Corporation, the largest insurance company at the time to earn that designation.
+In December 2015, Assurity became a certified B corporation, the largest insurance company at the time to earn that designation.

 History

 Assurity was created as the result of a merger of three Lincoln, Nebraska insurance companies: Woodmen Accident and Life, Security Financial Life, and Lincoln Direct Life.
 The merger of the companies concluded in 2007.

 Woodmen Accident and Life began in 1890 using the name Modern Woodmen Accident Association.
 Security Financial Life began in 1895 using the name Security Mutual Life.
 Lincoln Direct Life began in 1896 using the name The Royal Highlanders.

-Products

-Assurity has independently contracted brokers who market individual and worksite insurance products, as well as recently launched in select states direct-to-consumer products.